 What Consumers Need To KnowThe 2010 law, Mercury-Containing Lights - proper disposal ( Chapter 70.275 RCW) establishes a producer-financed product stewardship program for the collection, recycling, and disposal of mercury-containing lights.
+The program required to be in place by January 1, 2013 is currently on hold.
+Ecology's Waste 2 Resources Program is working with producers to set up the product stewardship program.
 All persons, government, commercial, industrial, retail facilities, and office buildings must recycle their mercury-containing lights.
 As incandescent lights are phased off the store shelves, mercury-containing lighting will be more commonly used in households.
 These lights are more energy efficient than incandescent lights.

 Mercury-containing lights must not be placed in the garbage.

 Why should I be concerned?When broken, mercury lights release toxic mercury to the air, which accumulates in our environment.
 When a mercury-containing light bulb breaks some of the mercury is immediately released to the air.
 The health impacts from mercury exposure are explained on the Department of Health mercury page.